srhjhnsn/srhjhnsn.github.io/_portfolio/u_summer2024_nasa_internship.md

 4. Sexton, J. O. et al. (2013).
 Urban growth of the Washington, D.C.–Baltimore, MD metropolitan region from 1984 to 2010 by annual, Landsat-based estimates of impervious cover.
 Remote Sensing of Environment, 129, 42–53. https://doi.org/10.1016/j.rse.2012.10.025
 5. Slides from Explore Earth CCRI: Connecting Changes in the Local Urban Fabric to Global Climate Change

+This internship was made possible by Science Systems and Applications, Inc., whom I was contracted by.